 ECR3700 Series

 ECR3700 has all the features that make EcoWater a dependable brand.
-It has a patented wireless connection system, HydroLink Plus, that allows you to monitor how much water the system uses and softens, how much salt is left inside the brine tank, and how long until the next maintenance session.
-You can keep an eye on all these details via your smartphone using the brand’s app.
+One of these features is a patented wireless connection system, HydroLink Plus.
+This allows you to monitor how much water the system uses and softens, how much salt is left inside the brine tank, and how long until the next maintenance session.
+You can keep an eye on all these details via your smartphone, using the brand’s app.
+In addition, the system head has a water meter for tracking the chemical feed and flow switch.

-Typically, water softeners decrease the flow rate of the water because the water needs to spend time inside the resin for the minerals to be eliminated.
+Typically, softeners decrease the flow rate because the water needs to spend time inside the resin for the minerals to be eliminated.
 With a one-inch riser valve, EcoWater ensures the flow rate and water pressure in your household remain stable, no matter how many bathrooms you have.
-The device makes use of counter-current pressure during its self-cleaning backwash process.
-In other words, it doesn’t depend on the incoming water, so that it won’t affect the water flow in your house.

-Moreover, ECR3700 comes with a single-tank design, meaning it saves space and can fit inside a cabinet.
+Moreover, the ECR3700 comes with a single-tank design, meaning it saves space and can fit inside a cabinet.
 A multi-wrap fiberglass layer covers the device’s tank, protecting it from damage, ruptures, and corrosion.

 ECR3702 Series

 In traditional water softeners, the resin typically loses its efficiency after several regenerations because the brine solution used in the regeneration processes can’t clean or recharge every part of the resin equally.
-EcoWater prolongs the resin’s effectiveness with high-precision self-cleaning distributors and washed quartz underbedding beneath the resin, ensuring the brine solution reaches all the resin beads.

 Compact Series

-Similar to the ECR models, the Compact Series doesn’t require you to level the salt to perfection since these units have built-in leveling sensors that do the job for you.
-The devices are compatible with the HydroLink Plus app, too, so you’ll be regularly notified about the salt levels inside the brine tank, the regeneration process, and the softening operation.
+The devices are also compatible with the HydroLink Plus app, so you’ll be regularly notified about the salt levels inside the brine tank, the regeneration process, and the softening operation.

 ESD2750 Series